vegarringdal/simple-html/README.md

 import { html } from 'lit-html';
 import { customElement, SimpleState } from '@simple-html/core';

+// lets create a state container and give it a default value
+// simple state uses only simple values like string or numbers
-const myCounter = new SimpleState('SUPER_COUNTER', 0);
+// you could use objetcs, but better to use ObjectState here. const myCounter = new SimpleState('SUPER_COUNTER', 0);

 @customElement('app-root')
 export class AppRoot extends HTMLElement {
     public render() {